spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

   - This value is the relying party identifier
   - This value should be encoded
 - Nested RelayState
-  - This value is passed to the Relying Party as RelayState
+  - This value is passed to the relying party as RelayState
   - This value should be encoded
 - The URL query has two parts.
-To make things easy, [this](http://jackstromberg.com/adfs-relay-state-generator/) is a RelayState Generator which encodes and generates the URL based on the given parameters.
-Just insert the following:
+The [RelayState generator](http://jackstromberg.com/adfs-relay-state-generator/) encodes and generates the URL based on the parameters.
+Insert:
   - IDP URL: https://`<yourADFSserver>`/adfs/ls/idpinitiatedsignon.aspx
   - RP URL: https://console.spotinst.com/auth/saml
-  - The Relay State that you copied in step 4
+  - The relay state that you copied in step 4

 ### Create a Temporary Token